PPO-CWX-002-IEDO: Industrial Sustainability, Energy Efficiency, and Decarbonization (ISEED) Workforce Development Collaborative

 • October 9, 2024: Objective Strategic Session/Informational Webinar (OSS/IW): ConnectWerx & DOE will provide further details about the funding opportunity.
 Interested collaborative performers can join to better understand the scope, scale, and intent of the opportunity and ask questions.
 The optional, virtual OSS took place on October 9 at 2 PM ET.

-• October 23, 2024: Informational office hours: Interested applicants have the opportunity to ask additional questions of DOE on October 23 at 2 PM ET.
+• October 23, 2024: Informational office hours: Interested applicants had the opportunity to ask additional questions of DOE on October 23 at 2 PM ET.

 • November 1, 2024: Application period closes.